areekaras/areekaras.github.io/_posts/2025-06-05-the-start-of-a-new-expedition.md

 date: 2025-06-05 21:30:00 +0800 # Today's Date & Time (adjust if needed)
 categories: [Personal, Career, AI]
 tags: [journey, full-stack, swiftui, development, motivation]
-# image:
+image:
-#   path: /assets/img/posts/your-hero-image-for-this-post.jpg # <-- ADD YOUR IMAGE PATH HERE
+  path: /assets/img/posts/expeditionKedarkantha.jpg # <-- ADD YOUR IMAGE PATH HERE
-#   alt: A compelling description of your image for SEO and accessibility.
+#   alt: My Solo Expedition - Kedarkantha Himalayan Trekking
 ---

 If you've landed on my homepage, you know the title of my blog is "My AI Expedition."
 This is the first official entry in that logbook.
 It’s not just about code; it’s about the "why" behind it.